nhsconnect/FHIR-NRLS-API/pages/nrl_interaction/interactions/api_interaction_delete.md

 ## Prerequisites

-In addition to the requirements on this page, the general guidance and requirements detailed on the [pointer retrieval overview](pointer_retrieval_overview.html) page **MUST** be followed when using this interaction.
+In addition to the requirements on this page, the general guidance and requirements detailed on the [NRL interaction overview](nrl_interaction_overview.html) page **MUST** be followed when using this interaction.

 ## Delete Request Headers